shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

 ## Inference

 To generate new images using the trained model, use the [`predict.py`](predict.py) script.
 This script loads the trained model and generates a specified number of images.
+The pretrained Diffusion model checkpoint can be downloaded from [here](https://file.io/nP9xLiDerWfB).

 There are two sampling methods which have been implemented.